node-red-contrib-themes/midnight-red/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgments

-- [Sebastian Raff][hobbyquaker] - for the inspiration and help in creating the NPM package for this theme.
-- [Ristomatti Airo][ristomatti] - for his amazing theme on which I based major readability improvements.

 [bonanitech]: https://github.com/bonanitech
 [buymeacoffee-shield]: https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg